CSEN196Lab-S2025/senior-design-project-walasee/README.md

 - commit changes to your local branch
 - publish/push to your online branch
 - make a pull request
-- and finally merge all changes to the main.
+- and finally merge all changes to the main
-(idk the commands, figure it out lmao, or use github desktop)